Find free North Carolina criminal records via official agencies and gain insight into a person’s past.

 Ban the box laws make certain that job applicants are first judged by their credentials without the blemish of a criminal history.

-It is permissible to perform personal named based criminal background checks without someone’s consent in North Carolina through the North Carolina Department of Public Safety and the county courts.
-However, checks that are being completed for professional purposes such as employment, property management, licensing, etc., must conform to federal and local laws.
+It is permissible to perform personal name-based criminal background checks without someone’s consent in North Carolina through the NC Department of Public Safety and the county courts.
+However, checks that are being completed for professional purposes, such as employment, property management, licensing, etc., must conform to federal and local laws.

-Accessing North Carolina criminal records can prove to be a complicated and daunting task that may not be for the faint-hearted.
-However, with the right direction and guidance, virtually anyone can quickly and easily access free North Carolina arrest records and criminal history reports through the official channels detailed in this guide.
+With the right direction and guidance, virtually anyone can quickly and easily access North Carolina arrest records and criminal history reports through the official channels detailed in this resource.

 References